 Produce Well-Secured Software (PW): Organizations should produce well-secured software with minimal security vulnerabilities in its releases.

-Respond to Vulnerabilities (RV): Organizations should identify vulnerabilities in their software releases and respond appropriately to address those vulnerabilities and prevent similar ones from occurring in the future.
+Respond to Vulnerabilities (RV): Organizations should identify residual vulnerabilities in their software releases and respond appropriately to address those vulnerabilities and prevent similar ones from occurring in the future.

 Each practice definition includes the following elements:

-Practice: A brief statement of the practice and a unique identifier, followed by a brief explanation of what the practice is and why it is beneficial
+Practice: The name of the practice and a unique identifier, followed by a brief explanation of what the practice is and why it is beneficial

-Tasks: An individual action or actions accomplisha practice
+Tasks: One or more actions that may be needed to perform a practice

-Implementation Examples: of types of tools, processes, or other methods that could be used to No examples or combination of examples are required, and the stated examples are not the only feasible options.
+Notional Implementation Examples: One or more notional examples of types of tools, processes, or other methods that could be used to help implement a task.
+No examples or combination of examples are required, and the stated examples are not the only feasible options.
+Some examples may not be applicable to certain organizations and situations.

 References: Pointers to one or more established secure development practice documents and their mappings to a particular task.
+Not all references will apply to all instances of software development.

-1are only a subset of what an organization may need to do, with the practices focused on helping organizations achieve secure software development objectives.
-The practices are not listed sequentially or in order of importance.
-The information in the table is space constrained; much more information on each practice can be found in the references (with the bolded text on each line being the identifier used for that reference in
+Table 1 defines the practices.
+They are only a subset of what an organization may need to do.
+The information in the table is space constrained; much more information on each practice can be found in the references.
+Note that the order of the practices, tasks, and notional implementation examples in the table is not intended to imply the sequence of implementation or the relative importance of any practice, task, or example.

+The table uses terms like “sensitive data,” “qualified person,” and “well-secured,” which are not defined in this publication.
+Organizations adopting the SSDF should define these terms in the context of their own environments and use cases.
+The same is true for the names of environments, like “development,” “build,” “staging,” “integration,” “test,” “production,” and “distribution,” which vary widely among organizations and projects.
+Enumerating your environments is necessary in order to secure them properly, and especially to prevent lateral movement of attackers from environment to environment.

-1 Secure Software Development
+Table 1: The Secure Software Development Framework (SSDF) Version 1.1